Living-with-machines/TheLivingMachine/README.md

 # The Living Machine

-This repository has the code for the experiments used for the paper 'The Living Machine'
+This repository contains the code for the experiments used for the paper 'The Living Machine', currently under review.
+Contact @dcsw2 for info.

 ## Code